|

 though some of the money goes to pay for captive panda

 breeding programs, they still don't like the idea.
+In 1984, the Giant Panda was listed as an endangered

 species under the Endangered Species Act by the United